 It was a bit further. but we continue

-We eventually stop on a sandy beach and replenish enrgy supplies.
+We eventually stop on a sandy beach and replenish energy supplies.

-Then make up way up into the lower section of Du Faurs creek
+Then make our way up into the lower section of Du Faurs creek

 And then we exit up Joes canyon.

-From there it’s a quick walk around to meet the usual Wollangambe entrace track att he big Pagoda and a final slog up to the car park.
+From there it’s a quick walk around to meet the usual Wollangambe entrance track at the big Pagoda and a final slog up to the car park.